-7.4 Schema Registry Server
+7.5 Schema Registry Server

 Spring Cloud Stream provides a schema registry server implementation.
-In order to use it, you can simply add the spring-cloud-stream-schema-server artifact to your project and use the @EnableSchemaRegistryServer annotation, adding the schema registry server REST controller to your application.
-This annotation is intended to be used with Spring Boot web applications, and the listening port of the server is controlled by the server.port setting.
-The spring.cloud.stream.schema.server.path setting can be used to control the root path of the schema server (especially when it is embedded in other applications).
-The spring.cloud.stream.schema.server.allowSchemaDeletion boolean setting enables the deletion of schema.
-By default this is disabled.
+To use it, you can add the spring-cloud-stream-schema-server artifact to your project and use the @EnableSchemaRegistryServer annotation, which adds the schema registry server REST controller to your application.
+This annotation is intended to be used with Spring Boot web applications, and the listening port of the server is controlled by the server.port property.
+The spring.cloud.stream.schema.server.path property can be used to control the root path of the schema server (especially when it is embedded in other applications).
+The spring.cloud.stream.schema.server.allowSchemaDeletion boolean property enables the deletion of a schema.
+By default, this is disabled.

 The schema registry server uses a relational database to store the schemas.
 By default, it uses an embedded database.
-You can customize the schema storage using the Spring Boot SQL database and JDBC configuration options.
+You can customize the schema storage by using the Spring Boot SQL database and JDBC configuration options.

-A Spring Boot application enabling the schema registry looks as follows:
+The following example shows a Spring Boot application that enables the schema registry: